wamp-proto/wamp-proto/spec/basic.md

 	[32, 713845233, {}, "com.myapp.mytopic1"]

 > **Extensibility**
 > Some WAMP messages contain `Options|dict` or `Details|dict` elements.
 This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.
-Keys in `Options` and `Details` MUST BE of type `string` and MUST match the regular expression `[a-z][a-z0-9_]{2,15}*` for WAMP predefined keys.
-Implementation MAY use implementation-specific key which MUST match the regular expression `_[a-z0-9_]{2,15}*`.
+Keys in `Options` and `Details` MUST be of type `string` and MUST match the regular expression `[a-z][a-z0-9_]{2,}` for WAMP *predefined* keys.
+Implementations MAY use implementation-specific keys which MUST match the regular expression `_[a-z0-9_]{3,}`.
+Attributes unknown to an implementation MUST be ignored.
 >
 > **Polymorphism**
-> For a given `MessageType` and number of message elements the expected types are uniquely defined.
+> For a given `MessageType` *and* number of message elements the expected types are uniquely defined.
 Hence there are no polymorphic messages in WAMP.
 This leads to a message parsing and validation control flow that is efficient, simple to implement and simple to code for rigorous message format checking.
 >
 > **Structure**
 > The *application* payload (that is call arguments, call results, event payload etc) is always at the end of the message element list.
 The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) the application payload.
 Their business is call/event routing.
 Having the application payload at the end of the list allows *Brokers* and *Dealers* to skip parsing it altogether.
 This can improve efficiency and performance.